lpgneg19/nxboot/README.md

 ## Prerequisites

-* A jailbroken iOS device with firmware 11.0-14.2 (later iOS versions are most likely fine too)
+* A jailbroken or TrollStore iOS device with iOS 9 or later
 * Proper sandbox patches installed by the jailbreak (unc0ver works as-is)
 * A USB 3 Type A to Type C cable
 * An OTG (Lightning to USB 2.0 or 3.0) adapter.
 Apple's costs $35, and cheaper third-party adapters may work.